-Healthy food is trying to kill us
+This Thanksgiving, lettuce haters of the world unite

 But I like to think I did the healthy thing by subsisting almost entirely on bread, meat and bottled beverages.

-The good news, for those concerned about killer leaves, is that this approach can be largely consistent with life in America, where the average consumer is expected to tuck away a record 222 pounds of meat this year, according to a USDA forecast, and where if you put all the nation's burger buns end to end, they would stretch around the average waist.
+The good news, for those concerned about killer leaves on Thanksgiving, is that this approach can be largely consistent with life in America, where the average consumer is expected to tuck away a record 222 pounds of meat this year, according to a US Department of Agriculture forecast, and where if you put all the nation's burger buns end to end, they would stretch around the average waist.

 Personally, I would have been happy for the bland greenery of the romaine never to enter my mouth again.
 I've always found it limp and lifeless, unlike the ancient Egyptians, who apparently saw meaning in its phallic shape and used it as a sacred symbol of Min, god of fertility.